muslim-technology/muslim-browser/PRIVACY_POLICY.md

 ### 4.4 AI Processing Data
 - **What**: Results from on-device content analysis
 - **How it works**:
-  - AI analyzes images/videos as they load
+  - On device AI analyzes images/videos as they load
-  - Detects inappropriate content in real-time
+  - Detects inappropriate content in real-time 100% locally (not server)
   - Data discarded from memory instantly after use
 - **Privacy**: Never logged, never stored permanently, never transmitted